 - Install the list of resulting dependencies from (2)

-These dependencies install into a global namespace, may be linked to static system dependencies, and may rely on the state of the system when you installed the dependencies.
+These dependencies install into a global or local namespace, may be linked to static system dependencies, and may rely on the state of the system when you installed the dependencies.

 Let's look at an example of this system at play.